rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 particular identity attribute value.
 The value at the default location always replaces the default substitution (``{D}``).
-Unlike other substitutions, the default substitution is interpreted differently depending on where the substitution is placed.
-For example, if the substitution is placed as the value of the ``name`` attribute, it replaces itself with the default value for the name.
-If ``{D}`` is placed in the ``email`` attribute, it is replaced with the default value for email.
+Unlike other substitutions, the default substitution is interpreted differently depending on where you place the substitution.
+For example, if you place the substitution as the value of the ``name`` attribute, it replaces itself with the default value for the name.
+If you place ``{D}`` in the ``email`` attribute, it is replaced with the default value for email.

 What are the default locations in a SAML assertion for the five